 2.1.3 Event is as defined in the Grid Code as at the Code Effective Date and for purposes of this STCP only, not as defined in the STC.

-2.1.4 Switching Method means the high level methodology that identifies the actions required by The Company of of the TO in a clear and unambiguous manner or formal switching instruction where appropriate.
+2.1.4 Switching Method means the high level methodology that identifies the actions required by The Company of the TO in a clear and unambiguous manner or formal switching instruction where appropriate.

 2.1.5 Planning Phase means the period covered by the Operational Planning Phase and the Programming Phase.